unrealwork/axibase-collector/jobs/examples/scom/README.md

 ### Verify Metrics in ATSD

 * Login into ATSD
-* Click on Metrics tab and filter metrics by name 'scom.*'
+* Click on Metrics tab and filter metrics by prefix 'scom.*'

 ![](images/atsd_metrics.png)